RogelioCamargo/silla/README.md

 ## Silla Project
+Silla is a marketplace for used furniture.
+A user can sign in via google and once logged in, the app requests the user's location to get items closest to him.
+A user can search for items and message others about said items.
+A user can also post and update items.
+A profile can be updated as well.

+Services and Technoglogies Used:
+1. React Native (frontend)
+2. Node.js (backend)
+3. AWS S3 (storing images)
+4. Web Sockets (messaging)
+5. MongoDB and mongoose (database and schema design)

 I really wish I recorded more video of my project.
 I had the thought of launching it but ultimately decided to.

 ### 1. Google Login/Signup